Estimated Read Time: 6 Minutes

 There are four data aggregators in the United States:

 - Acxiom (www.acxiom.com);

 A fifth company, Foursquare (foursquare.com) is not a “traditional” data aggregator but should be treated as one if you’re planning on building citations.
 Foursquare sends location data to Pinterest and a number of other local search apps.

-You can access the data aggregators directly using any of the links above or via a citation building service like Yext, Moz, Bright Local, and Whitespark.
+You can access the data aggregators directly using any of the links above or via a citation building service like Yext, Moz, Bright Local, Advice Local, and Whitespark.

 Neustar Localeze is the only aggregator that currently charges a fee for you to submit your business, the others are free.
-If you decide to use a citation building service, they are not free but do offer advantages that (in my mind) are worth paying for.
+Citation building services are not free, but offer advantages that (in my mind) are worth paying for.